-Delicious and crispy Sesame Seed Crackers and Pepper Jack Crackers – easy to make, vegan, and so so good.
+Delicious and crispy vegan Sesame Crackers – easy to make, vegan, and so so good.
 Skip the store bought and make your own crackers at home!

 Yesterday was a big cooking day.
 Usually right after work I fly right into the kitchen, throw on my apron and start whipping things up.
 Life has been exhausting for me lately though, or maybe my own neutrotic personality has started to drive my mind crazy is more like it.
 So yesterday I just flopped on to the couch for an hour, flipped on the tv, and killed some braincells watching the junk on-air.